Andy Cohen: Career

 In January 2017, Fox ordered a revival of Love Connection hosted by Cohen.
 The hour-long game show premiered on May 25.
-The same month, Cohen played himself on the Netflix series, Unbreakable Kimmy Schmidt.
+The same month, Cohen played himself on the Netflix series Unbreakable Kimmy Schmidt.
 In August 2017, Fox announced that it would renew Love Connection for a second season.
 Later that year, Cohen succeeded Kathy Griffin as co-host of CNN's New Year's Eve coverage alongside Cooper.

 In 2018, Cohen played himself on the show Riverdale as a friend of the Lodge family.
 He made a March 2018 appearance as a guest judge in an episode of the VH1 reality-television series RuPaul's Drag Race.

 Since December 2018, Cohen has co-hosted CNN's New Year's Eve coverage with Anderson Cooper.

 On April 16, 2022, The Real Housewives star Nene Leakes filed a federal lawsuit against NBCUniversal, Bravo, production companies True Entertainment and Truly Original, and series producer Cohen for violating federal employment and anti-discrimination laws.
 She dismissed the action and claims on August 19, 2022.

-Early in 2024, former Real Housewives stars Brandi Glanville and Leah McSweeney made headlines when they accused Cohen of sexual harassment and inappropriate and abusive behavior, specifically alleging that he pressured his cast to drink and to do drugs, and made sexually inappropriate comments (the latter for which Cohen reportedly characterized as a joke and apologized).
+Early in 2024, former Real Housewives stars Brandi Glanville and Leah McSweeney made headlines when they accused Cohen of sexual harassment and inappropriate and abusive behavior, specifically alleging that he pressured his cast to drink and to do drugs, and made sexually inappropriate comments (the latter of which Cohen reportedly characterized as a joke and apologized).

 In March 2024, an internal investigation by Bravo reportedly found that claims of harassment and misconduct made against Cohen by co-stars and cast on his shows were "unsubstantiated".

-In November 2024, a federal judge heard a case brought by Real Housewives star Leah McSweeney against Cohen.
+In November 2024, U.S. district judge Lewis J. Liman heard a case brought by McSweeney against Cohen, other producers, Bravo, and NBCUniversal.
+In March 2025, Liman dismissed the portion of the case brought against Cohen and three other producers while allowing three civil counts against the network to proceed.
+McSweeney filed an amended lawsuit against Cohen in May 2025, accusing him of orchestrating a coordinated campaign to discredit her.

+Cohen did public service announcements on MTA's New York City Transit's subway system in December 2025.

 Personal life

 Cohen is the first openly gay host of an American late-night talk show.
 In December 2018, he announced he would become a father in 2019 with the help of a surrogate.
 His son, Ben, was born February 4, 2019.
 His daughter, Lucy, was born April 29, 2022.

 Andy is an avid fan of the Grateful Dead and has been spotted dancing among fans at their concerts.
 He is also friends with Dead & Company guitar player John Mayer.

 Cohen supported Kamala Harris in the 2024 United States presidential election.

-In response to antisemitism during the Gaza war following the October 7 attacks, Cohen declared himself a "proud American Jew" and participated in a two-day summit for Jewish influencers in 2024.
+Cohen declared himself a "proud American Jew" and participated in a two-day summit for Jewish influencers in 2024.